Kairos-T/blog/source/_posts/The-Basic-Physics-Concepts-in-Quantum-Computing.md

 Essentially,the qubits are in a superposition of all the possible states, and the expression represents all the possible outcomes of the states of the qubit.

 ## Quantum Gates and Circuits
+With the foundational concepts out of the way, we can now move on to the quantum gates and circuits.

+### Quantum Gates
+In classical computing, logic gates are used to manipulate bits.
+You might be familiar with the classical gates like `AND`, `OR`, and `NOT`.
+Similarly, quantum gates are used to manipulate qubits in quantum computing.

+There are many different quantum gates: `Hadamard`, `Pauli-X, Y, Z`, `CNOT`, `Toffoli`, `SWAP` and many more.

+**Hadamard Gate**